-UT is a large school, but you will always be able to find one-on-one support.
-Our helpful staff is here to ensure you make the best of what our university has to offer and have a great college experience.
+UT is a large school, but you can always get one-on-one support.
+Our helpful staff ensures you make the best of UT opportunities and have a great college experience.

 We’ll tutor you, help you with writing or English, get your computer or wireless device to work correctly, provide equipment for you to check out, advise you on how to do research, guide you on a career track, and help you get around campus and live here.

-Here are some of the services that are always just a phone call or e-mail away from you:
+Here are some of the services you can call or email:

 All UT students are required to be academically advised before registering for classes.
 Advisors guide students in selecting courses and even choosing a major.
 Incoming freshmen and transfer students meet their advisors and register for classes during orientation.
 Students who do not attend orientation must contact the advising center of the college that admits them to arrange an advising appointment.
 Visit the Academic Advising website to learn more.